 Take It To The Extreme!

-If you are looking to raise money for mental health in a more adventurous way, why not consider an extreme sports fundraiser?
+If you want to raise money for mental health in a more adventurous way, why not consider an extreme sports fundraiser?
 Take part in a skydiving challenge or bungee jumping and tick these activities off your bucket list whilst making money and promoting awareness for mental illness.

 More Ideas to Raise Money for Mental Health Awareness

-If you’re looking for another way to make an impact, take a look at these ideas for mental health awareness.
+If you’re looking for another way to make an impact, consider these ideas for mental health awareness.

 Organize A Walky Talky

-A Walky Talky is a fantastic idea to get people talking about mental health, whilst raising money for a great cause.
-It’s been a tough year and many people have suffered, so let’s get out together, move our bodies and have a chat about our problems, or simply listen to someone in need.
-Similar to planning a walk-a-thon, first decide on a walking route and its distance, such as a 5K walk.
+A Walky Talky is a fantastic idea to get people talking about mental health while raising money for a great cause.
+This event encourages people to get together, move their bodies, chat about their problems, or listen to someone in need.
+Similar to planning a walk-a-thon, first decide on a walking route for participants.

 Ask participants to recruit a team to come to hear a short, facilitated talk and then walk together as a group.
 This could be family and close friends, a work/business event, or a virtual Whatsapp Talk and Walk activity.
 Either way, it will give everyone involved the chance to catch up, get things off their chests, do some exercise and raise money for mental health charities.